Maddyzone/create-dynamic-button-and-text-box-using-javascript/README.md

-# create-dynamic-button-and-text-box-using-javascript
-How to create dynamic button and text-box using JavaScript
+# How to create dynamic button and text-box using JavaScript